The slide framework

 built for agents.

-A React-first slide framework authored by AI agents.
-Every page is arbitrary code on a 1920×1080 canvas— versioned, reviewable, yours.
+A React-first slide framework.
+Every page is arbitrary code on a 1920×1080 canvas.
+No layout to fight.
+Design anything you can imagine.

 Slides as code.